How to Do the Dumbbell Deadlift for a Superior PosteriorNov 5, 2021

 Dumbbell sumo deadlift:

-To preform the dumbbell sumo deadlift, you’ll stand with your feet a little further than shoulder width apart and your toes turned out.
+To perform the dumbbell sumo deadlift, you’ll stand with your feet a little further than shoulder width apart and your toes turned out.

 - Widen your stance, turning your toes outward.